Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

    FileSystem.FileExists(path:string) -> bool

-Checks if a file object exists based on a provided path.
-``path`` The string path to the file object. :raw-html:`<br />`
+Checks if a file object exists based on a provided path. :raw-html:`<br />` ``path`` The string path to the file object. :raw-html:`<br />`

 ----